scriptingislife/becksteadn.github.io/_posts/2019-07-12-the-full-guide-to-creating-an-alexa-skill-with-flask-ask.md

 Head to your [list of skills](https://developer.amazon.com/edw/home.html#/skills/list), log in to your Amazon account, use the Alexa Skills Kit.
 Click&nbsp;**Add a New Skill&nbsp;**in the upper right to start a fresh configuration.

+Note: This section may refer to an older version of the skill creator as Amazon is currently testing a new beta version.

 ##### Skill Information

 The default skill type Custom Interaction Model is what the memory game uses.
 Give it a name and invocation name of "memory game".